Danseur1/Classroom_gizmos/README.md

-# CLassroom_gizmos
+# claccroom_gizmos
-Simple functions for use in ipython for introductory physics classes.

-    pip install classroom_gizmos
+A collection of functions (and constants) that are useful on the ipython command line in an introductory physics class.